lichess-org/lila-tablebase/README.md

     -V, --version    Prints version information

 OPTIONS:
+        --standard <standard>...
+Directory with tablebase files for standard chess.
         --antichess <antichess>...
-Directory with .gtbw, .gtbz, and pawnless .stbw and .stbz files --atomic <atomic>...
-Directory with .atbw and .atbz files --standard <standard>...
-Directory with .rtbw and .rtbz files --bind <bind>                 Listening address [default: 127.0.0.1:8080]
+Directory with tablebase files for antichess.
+        --atomic <atomic>...
+Directory with tablebase files for atomic chess.
+        --bind <bind>                 Bind the HTTP server on this address. [default: 127.0.0.1:8080] --disks <disks>               Number of probing threads.
+A good default is the number of disks. [default: 5] --threads <threads>           Number of HTTP server threads. [default: 1]
 ```

 HTTP API